A football player catches a ball under NFL stadium lights.

 Peripheral Awareness

-Another way you can improve your vision naturally is through diet.
+Beyond these eye exercises, the best thing you can do to improve your vision naturally is to think about your diet.
 There are several specific vitamins and minerals you should be eating to help strengthen your eyes.
 There are essential herbs, vitamins, and minerals for healthy eyesight.
-If you feel like you can’t get enough of these vitamins and minerals in your natural diet, consider adding a supplement made specifically for eyes like our Ocu-Plus Formula.
-By adding any of these exercises to your football practice routine, you’ll substantially strengthen your eyes in a way that will make you a better football player.
+Eye vitamins for athletes are much the same as eye vitamins for the general population.
+If you feel like you can’t get enough of these vitamins and minerals in your natural diet, consider adding a supplement made specifically for the eyes, like our Ocu-Plus Formula.

 All Natural